Christmas Pompom Garland

 showing the tool in my hand

 This tool is pretty simple to use and straightforward.
-The first one you might get scared but then you get the hang of it and you can make many pompoms in minutes.
+The first time you might get intimidated but then you get the hang of it and you can make many pompoms in minutes.

 Supplies: